CreativeFlume/cf-log/README.md

 ![](https://raw.githubusercontent.com/CreativeFlume/cf-log/master/assets/output.png)

-### A conditional logger with colored labels for node.js
+### A Conditional Logger with Colored Labels for Node.js

 A simple conditional logger for node.js.
 Each logging statement is configured with a title and message.
 You